Disappear101/hight-performance-server/README.md

 ## 2. Configure Modular
+This system uses YAML for configuration file parsing and includes template classes for converting between strings and various data types.
+The implementation also supports dynamic configuration variable registration and retrieval.
+Configuration modular used STL for container generalization, boost library for lexical casting, YAML-CPP for YAML parsing and achieved key features:
 * **Dynamic Configuration Lookup**:
  The LookupBase method allows retrieving configuration variables by name.
  Template-based Lookup methods support retrieval with type safety.